-A. The Board of Trustees of the Association shall be composed of the officers, the At-Large Trustees, the Regional Trustees, the senior Resident Trustees (the one elected in the previous year), the Premedical Trustee-at-Large (2007) and the Action Committee Trustee.
-In addition, the Immediate Past President, the ED/CEO, the junior Resident Trustee (the one most recently elected), the International Trustee and other individuals designated as such by the Board of Trustees shall serve as ex-officio, nonvoting members.
-In the event that the senior Resident Trustee is absent from a meeting of the Board of Trustees, the junior Resident Trustee shall assume full voting privileges in his/her stead.
-(2007) The Board of Trustees shall be responsible for carrying out such duties and responsibilities as may be designated in this Constitution and Bylaws of the Association.

-- B. One (1) Trustee from Regions I, IV, V, VI, VII and IX, and two (2) Co-Trustees from Regions II, III, VIII and X shall be invited to each of the Board of Trustees meetings.
-Each Regional Trustee or Co-Trustee will be financed by the national budget, and each Regional Trustee or Co-Trustee will have a single vote on the Board of Trustees. - C. The Board of Trustees will meet a minimum of four times per annum.
-The first, for information and training shortly after the Annual Meeting; the second, shortly thereafter to plan Board and Action Committee activities and projects for the coming year; a minimum of once in the mid-year to check on progress; and once at year's end to review the Executive Committee actions.
-Emergency meetings of the Board of Trustees may be called by a majority of the members of the Board. - D. The Board of Trustees shall have charge of the property and financial affairs of the Association and shall perform such duties as are prescribed by law for trustees of corporations and as may be prescribed by this Constitution and Bylaws.
-It will be the responsibility of the Board of Trustees to see that the policy determined by the House of Delegates is carried out and interpreted correctly, and that the Association is responsive to local chapters. - E. The Board of Trustees shall bear the responsibility of assuring the House of Delegates and the Membership-at-Large that it is functioning responsibly: that it is carrying out and interpreting the Association's policy in light of the sentiment of the Membership-at-Large and the House of Delegates.
-This function will be accomplished by the preparation of a report by the Vice-President within two weeks following each meeting or substantive action of the Board of Trustees or Executive Committee outlining the Board of Trustees' plans, actions, and deliberations.
+- A. The Board of Trustees (BOT) of the Association shall be composed of the President, Vice President for Membership, Vice President of Finance, Vice President of Internal Affairs, Vice President of Programming, Secretary, Premedical Trustee, International Trustee, Alumni and Resident Trustee, and The New Physician Magazine Student Editor, all of whom are voting members of the BOT.
+In addition, the Immediate Past President, the ED, and other individuals designated as such by the BOT shall serve as ex-officio, nonvoting members.
+The BOT shall be responsible for carrying out such duties and responsibilities as may be designated in this Constitution and Bylaws of the Association. - B. The BOT will meet a minimum of four times per annum.
+The first, for information and training shortly after the Annual Meeting; the second, shortly thereafter to plan activities and projects for the coming year; a minimum of once in the mid-year to check on progress; and once at year's end.
+Emergency meetings of the BOT may be called by a majority of the members of the Board. - C. The BOT shall have charge of the property and financial affairs of the Association and shall perform such duties as are prescribed by law for trustees of corporations and as may be prescribed by this Constitution and Bylaws.
+It will be the responsibility of the BOT to see that the policy determined by the HOD is carried out and interpreted correctly, and that the Association is responsive to local chapters. - D. The BOT shall bear the responsibility of assuring the HOD and the Membership-at-Large that it is functioning responsibly: that it is carrying out and interpreting the Association's policy in light of the sentiment of the Membership-at-Large and the HOD.
+This function will be accomplished by the preparation of a report by the Secretary within two weeks following each meeting or substantive action of the BOT outlining the BOT's plans, actions and deliberations.
 This report shall be titled "Board of Trustees Action Report" and shall be disseminated to the membership at-large through electronic mail, on the AMSA Web site, and/or through an official Association publication.
-(2002) - F. The Board of Trustees shall not amend or change AMSA's Constitution and Bylaws section by creating interim policy of the Association.
-The Board of Trustees shall be authorized by a 2/3 vote to create new policies in the Internal Affairs and Principles section of the PPP if timely issues arise between meetings of the House of Delegates.
-Creation of and implementation of interim policy in Principles shall occur in consultation with the appropriate national leadership and student office staff.
-The passing of any interim policy of the Association shall be voted on at the next House of Delegates meeting for official adoption in the PPP.
-(2007)
+(2008)